A BEAUTIFUL AND SPACIOUS PERIOD SUFFOLK HOLIDAY COTTAGE IN ORFORD

 This historic Suffolk holiday cottage is in a wonderful position just minutes from the castle, pretty market square and river quay.
-Keep Cottage is full of character with period features including original beams, stone floors and fireplaces, mixed with stylish contemporary furnishings.
+Keep Cottage is full of character with period features including original beams, stone floors and fireplaces, mixed with stylish contemporary furnishings.+ View more property information >

-There is off road parking for two cars on Castle Hill, next to the kitchen door.
-The kitchen and utility rooms lead through to a wonderfully light and restful Garden Room with double doors to the patio and garden, and the dining room with inglenook fireplace on the other side.
+There is off road parking for one car on Castle Hill, next to the kitchen door.
+The kitchen and utility rooms lead through to a wonderfully light and restful Garden Room with double doors to the patio style garden, and the dining room with inglenook fireplace on the other side.
 The large living room also has a wood burner and leads through to the study and wet room beyond.

 Keep Cottage was originally two terraced cottages and retains the two staircases which gives guests a beautiful beamed double with vaulted ceiling and feature chimney breast and pretty single with bathroom to one side and a second large room with king size bed at the other side of the house, with a wet room nearby on the ground floor.